 Be assured, there will not be any technical jargon.
 The format will be conversational and informal.
 Seminars will be about an hour, or slightly longer; though we can extend the time if the participants wish.

-Generally, we plan to hold the seminars on Saturdays, immediately following the scheduled run, and Tuesday or Thursday evenings at 7pm.
+Generally, we plan to hold the seminars on Saturday mornings.

 Briefly, the agenda will be as follows: